 The 2019 Open Enrollment period is slated to run from November 1st, 2018 – December 15, 2018.
-This is the time of the year where companies of all sizes struggle to get quality employee engagement during open enrollment due to a myriad of reasons such as:
+Recent statistics show that this is the time of the year where companies of all sizes struggle to get quality employee engagement during open enrollment due to a myriad of reasons such as:

 - An overflow of too much benefits information